maya-a-iuga/Web-App-DevOps-Project/README.md

 ### Prerequisites

-For the application to succesfully run, you need to install the following packages:
+For the application to successfully run, you need to install the following packages:

 - flask (version 2.2.2)
 - pyodbc (version 4.0.39)